survivejs/webpack-book/manuscript/styling/02_separating_css.md

 `ExtractTextPlugin.extract` accepts `use` and `fallback` definitions. `ExtractTextPlugin` processes content through `use` only from **initial chunks** by default and it uses `fallback` for the rest.
 It doesn't touch any split bundles unless `allChunks: true` is set true.
 The *Splitting Bundles* chapter digs into greater detail.

-It is important to note that if you wanted to extract CSS from a more involved format, like Sass, you would have to pass multiple loaders to the `use` option.
+It's important to note that if you wanted to extract CSS from a more involved format, like Sass, you would have to pass multiple loaders to the `use` option.
 Both `use` and `fallback` accept a loader (string), a loader definition, or an array of loader definitions.

 The idea looks like this: